CCH Axcess

 How would I improve the Design?

-“Update this tax agent dashboard to surface more high-value metrics and KPIs directly on the Home screen so agents can quickly assess status without navigating into individual sections.”
+“Update this tax agent dashboard to surface high-value metrics and KPIs on the Home screen for quick status assessment.”

-• Risk surfacing — Highlighting overdue, blocked, or high-impact items using clear visual hierarchy.
+• Risk Surfacing: Emphasize overdue, blocked, or high-impact items

 Conclusion